greyfoxit/RxNetwork/README.md

 #### Observing real

-As mentioned before: you can observe true Internet connectivity with Rx<sup>2</sup>Network.
+As mentioned before: you can observe true Internet connectivity with RxNetwork.
 This is done simply by using `observeReal()` method.
 This observable will simply return `true` if there is real Internet connection and `false` if not.